Cadle Tabernacle: Controversies

-Another issue occurred in April 1923 when a group of Ku Klux Klan members gave $600 and a letter of appreciation to visiting evangelist E.J.
-Bulgin and the Cadle Tabernacle Evangelistic Association.
+Another issue occurred in April 1923 when a group of Ku Klux Klan members gave $600 and a letter of appreciation to visiting evangelist E. J. Bulgin and the Cadle Tabernacle Evangelistic Association.
 This led Tolerance, a Chicago-based anti-Klan newspaper, to claim that the Klan funded E. Howard Cadle.
-After a dispute with the board, who encouraged him to leave the tabernacle, Cadle sold his financial interest to the building in June 1923 to an organization that promised to continue its religious program before moving to Florida.
-The details of the disagreement between Cadle and the tabernacle's board are unclear.
-They were accused of targeting Cadle for taking money from the offering, an unsubstantiated claim.
+After a dispute, the tabernacle's board encouraged him to leave the tabernacle, so Cadle sold his financial interest to the building in June 1923 to an organization that promised to continue its religious program and moved to Florida.
+The details of the disagreement between Cadle and the board are unclear.
+The board was accused of targeting Cadle for taking money from the offering, an unsubstantiated claim.
 It is possible that Cadle may have had financial problems too.

 After Cadle left Indiana, the tabernacle sponsored various events, including boxing matches (one of which Cadle protested in October 1928) and dance marathons.
 On May 12, 1924, the Klan met at the tabernacle under Grand Dragon D. C. Stephenson to declare the Hoosier Klan was independent from the Klan's headquarters in Atlanta, Georgia, due to disagreements over the organization's operations.

 Outside of these events, during much of the 1920s the tabernacle fell into disuse.
 Ownership eventually reverted to the bank until Cadle returned to Indianapolis in 1931.
 With a fundraising event and media support, he raised enough money to reopen the tabernacle in October 1931, ten years after its initial opening.